insilico/OceanWorldsBiosig/README.md

 # OceanWorldsBiosig
-**The data and analysis software will be made public upon publication of the manuscript.**

 Support for submitted paper: Interpretable Machine Learning Biosignature Detection from Ocean Worlds Analogue CO2 Isotopologue Data

 ## IRMS Data

 This repository contains benchmark ocean world analogue exerimental Isotope Ratio Mass Spec (IRMS) data for biotic and abiotic samples.
 Download directly from this site to use the data.
-The data can be found in two places: `new_results/data` and `paper_results/data`.
+Main analysis script: `run0_biosig.R` with data in `run0_data/`.
+Script for additional analysis: `RF_replicates_biosig.R` with data in `replicates_data/`.

 ## Analysis Script

-We also provide an analysis R script to classify biotic versus abiotic samples (i.e., biosignature models) using LASSO penalized NPDR (nearest-neighbor projected distance regression) with random forest proximity metric and random forest for classification.
-To perform the analysis pipeline from the beginning, run `new_results/npdr_rf_biosig.R` in RStudio.
+The analysis R script classifies biotic versus abiotic samples (i.e., biosignature models) using LASSO penalized NPDR (nearest-neighbor projected distance regression) with random forest proximity metric and random forest for classification.
+To perform the analysis pipeline, run `run0_biosig.R` in RStudio.
 Slight differences from the paper results may arise due to cross-validated parameter tuning.
-Thus, we also provide the reported paper (submitted) results in `paper_results`.
+The hyperparameters used to replicate the paper results are given in the script.
+We include plots from the paper in `plots/`.
+These plots will be overwritten by the script.

-Install the NPDR R library as follows.
+To use NPDR, install the R library as follows.

 ``` r
 # install.packages("devtools") # uncomment to install devtools